mrserverless/serverless-golang/README.md

 All you need is `make`, `docker` and `docker-compose`

-Make sure you setup your environment variables in `.env` file based on the example in `env.template`.
+Make sure you setup your environment variables in `.env` file based on the example in `env.example`.

 Then simply build and deploy the function by running: